IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Managing.md

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"

-    The steps that follow are specific to the management capabilities for Classic as of August 2024.
+    The steps that follow are specific to the management capabilities of VCF for Classic as of August 2024.

     The steps **CANNOT** be used in the ITZ environment that was reserved for this course.
 To save costs, the VCF for Classic instance was removed after the creation of the associated click through demonstrations.